Alexander-C-Baldwin/DataModelingPractice/README.md

 # DataModelingProjectPractice
 Simple Data Modeling Practice with postgreSQL and python in Jupyter notebook

+For this project I practiced creating an ER diagram then creating and populating a database in postgreSQL using python.

+First I created an Entity relationship diagram for fictional Employees data that I created myself.
+This consisted of creating tables and finding primary and foreign keys for each table as well as the joining relationships.
+This is shown in the ER diagram.

+I then used python to create a postgreSQL database and manually created the tables.
+Then populated with data.
+Next I did this again with another dataset.
+However this dataset was already in an excel csv file.
+I used python to create a database for this and load the data from this dataset into the database in postgreSQL.

+The data for each dataset is now ready for cleaning and analysis!

 ## ER Diagram
 A fictional ER diagram I've created of an Employees database.